SkiFire13/master-thesis/chapters/4-implementation.typ

     total: 0.038349
 ```

-We now verify the same formula with LCSFE and our implementation.
-First, we use mCRL2 to convert the state machine to a labelled transition system in AUT format.
-To do this we will reuse the lps file previously generated to generate a lts file:
+We then verified the same formula with LCSFE and our implementation.
+We used mCRL2 again to convert the mCRL2 machine specification to a labelled transition system in AUT format we can use.
+To do this we reused the lps file previously generated to produce a lts file using the `lps2lts` utility:

 ```cmd
 > lps2lts bridge.lps bridge.lts -rjittyc --timings